Romantic Restaurants in Toronto for Valentine’s Day

-Romantic Toronto restaurants such as Sotto Sotto, the Corner House, Sorrel, Kalendar, Lucien, Rosebud, and the Keg Mansion will please your partner on Valentine’s Day, which falls on a Thursday in 2013.
+Romantic restaurants in Toronto for Valentine’s Day such as Sorrel, Kalendar, The Forth, and the Keg Mansion will please your partner on Valentine’s Day, which falls on a Sunday in 2016.
 While some Toronto women will enjoy celebrating Valentine’s Day events in Toronto such as concerts, theatre, or comedy performances, many women expect the romantic standard for Valentine’s Day – dining out at an intimate Toronto restaurant.
-This is not to say that lingerieand perfume don’t make nice Valentine’s Day gifts, but choosing to take your loved one to a romantic restaurant on Valentine’s Day is one of the sure-fire ways to say ‘I Love You.’
+This is not to say that lingerie and perfume don’t make nice Valentine’s Day gifts, but choosing to take your loved one to a romantic restaurant on Valentine’s Day is one of the sure-fire ways to say ‘I Love You.’

 The Shore Club

 If your motto is “go big or go home,” then the Shore Club is the right place for you to take your date on Valentine’s Day.
 This ultra-contemporary steak and seafood restaurant located in the RBC Dexia Centre at 155 Wellington St. W. offers menu items that are not for the timid including Centre-cut King Crab Legs, New York Strip, Sautéed Prawns and Scallops and Porterhouse Steak.
 Average mains are $38.
 Call 416-351-3311 to reserve.

 Owner Chris Kalisperas’s new fine dining restaurant on the Danforth features spacious rooms divided by stunning birch installations and a cocktail lounge with a bird’s eye view of Greektown.
 You won’t find souvlaki here though.
 Expect entrées such as Lobster Fettuccine, Pan-Seared Scallops, Braised Bison Shortribs and Ontario Beef Strip loin with mains from $26-$39.
 Call 416-465-2629 to reserve.